 For those who prefer to travel as independently as possible, it is fine to explore on your own, but your guide must accompany you to the tourist sites; you will not be allowed to enter these sites without your guide.

 Inside Lhasa, most sites are walking distance or just a short cab ride away.
 Outside of Lhasa, we will arrange a vehicle and driver for your group.
 For groups of 4 persons or fewer, we arrange Land Cruisers (Toyota 4500).
 For groups of 5 persons or more, we arrange vans (Jinbei), but we can also arrange multiple Land Cruisers upon request.
 Land Cruisers are generally more comfortable, but hiring 2 Land Cruisers significantly increases the cost of tours, and so most groups prefer to hire vans.
-For trips to remote areas, such as Kailash, only Land Cruisers can handle the roads, so we do not arrange vans to these areas.
+For trips to remote areas, such as Kailash, Land Cruisers can handle the roads better but van or even bus are also accessible.

 If the vehicle breaks down during the trip, the driver will do his best to fix it.
 If the vehicle cannot be easily fixed, then we will send another one.